-The countywide rate of infant death remained stable, at 4.6 deaths per 1,000 live births in 2012-14 and 2016-2018, worse than the state average (4.3).
-There was a remarkable drop-in rate of African American rate of infant mortality (10.8 to 8.8, respectively), although still nearly twice as likely to die than non-African American infants.
+Infant mortality is influenced by many factors, such as lack of access to timely and regular prenatal care, preterm birth, chronic diseases and conditions in the mother, and social and economic disparities.
+From 2012-2018, the countywide rate of infant death remained stable, at 4.6 deaths per 1,000 live births in 2012-14 and 2016-2018, worse than the state average (4.3).
+There was a remarkable drop in the rate of African American infant mortality (10.8 to 8.8).
+However, this population continues to be nearly twice as likely to die compared to non-African American infants.

-Figure 13.
+Figure 12.
 Rate of Infant Mortality per 1000 Live Births, By Race